brandon-toner/brandontoner-jekyll-garden/_notes/What tools am I using to manage the website?.md

 Files for this site are stored locally on my folder in a site folder setup by the template.
 The files are synced with my GitHub account, and then sent to Netify.

-Whenever I make changes to the files in the folder, I commit and push the changes in Terminal using the git protocol.
+Whenever I make changes to the files in the folder, [[Instructions to myself for how to publish|I commit and push the changes in Terminal using the git protocol]].

 Then it's live.
 Kinda magical.